automata-network/docs/docs/1rpc/introduction.md

 - ### Zero tracking

-    1RPC relays user requests to RPC providers and shield user’s private metadata, including IP address, device information, and wallet association.
+    1RPC relays user requests to RPC providers and shields user’s private metadata, including IP address, device information, and wallet association.
 1PRC does not save or track such information.

 - ### Anti-phishing